- A well-adapted cardiovascular system is vital to the survival of any animal.

 Is It Normal for Animals to Have Multiple Hearts?

-For a long time scientists theorised that dinosaurs may have relied on multiple hearts in order to circulate blood throughout their gargantuan frames, but recent archaeological and genetic evidence has since mostly disproved this hypothesis.
+For a long time, scientists theorized that dinosaurs may have relied on multiple hearts in order to circulate blood throughout their gargantuan frames, but recent archaeological and genetic evidence has since mostly disproved this hypothesis.

 The Featured Image